It's a New Day in Public Health.

 - Stay Informed: Always check local water quality advisories and follow guidance from environmental and public health agencies before engaging in water activities.

-- Debris & Pollution: Marine debris, including plastics and occasional algal blooms, can compromise water quality.
+- Debris and Pollution: Marine debris, including plastics and occasional algal blooms, can compromise water quality.

 - Weather-Driven Changes: Sudden shifts in tides or unexpected weather conditions can rapidly alter coastal environments.